Alumni Spotlight: Mansoor Shafqat, GPPH Program

 I initially came across UNE Online through social media and then did some additional online searching.
 The online format was attractive to me, so I looked further into the details of the program.
 I browsed the course catalog and course descriptions and found that I liked how the program was structured.
 I also saw pictures of the campus, which I can’t wait to tour when I come to Maine for graduation.

-How do you feel about the flexibility of the program?
+How do you feel about the flexibility of our online public health program?

 UNE Online has been such a great find for me.
 The online setup has been amazing.
 It allows me to have the freedom to be able to work full-time, and also to be able to take classes, attend lectures, and participate in the program.